Homeowner association: Financial risk for homeowners

 In California, for example, a special assessment can be imposed by a board, without a membership vote, only when the total assessment is five percent or less of the association's annual budget.
 Therefore, in the case of a 25-unit association with a $100,000 annual operating budget, the board could only impose a $5,000 assessment on the entire population ($5,000 divided by 25 units equals $200 per unit).
 A larger assessment would require a majority vote of the members.

 In some exceptional cases, particularly in matters of public health or safety, the amount of special assessments may be at the board's discretion.
 If, for example there is a ruptured sewer line, the Board could vote a substantial assessment immediately, arguing that the matter affects public health and safety.
 In practice, however, most boards prefer that owners have a chance to voice opinions and vote on assessments.

 Increasingly, HOAs handle large amounts of money.
 Embezzlement from associations has occurred occasionally, as a result of dishonest board members or community managers, with losses up to millions of dollars.
-Again, California's Davis-Stirling Act, which was designed to protect owners, requires that boards carry appropriate liability insurance to indemnify the association from any wrongdoing.
+Again, California's Davis–Stirling Act, which was designed to protect owners, requires that boards carry appropriate liability insurance to indemnify the association from any wrongdoing.
 The large budgets and expertise required to run such groups are a part of the arguments behind mandating manager certification (through Community Association Institute, state real estate boards, or other agencies).

-In 2006, the AARP voiced concern that homeowners associations pose a risk to the financial welfare of their members.
+In 2006, the AARP voiced concern that HOAs pose a risk to the financial welfare of their members.
 They have proposed that a homeowners "Bill of Rights" be adopted by all 50 states to protect seniors from rogue HOAs.

-Prevention of financial risks

-Many HOAs introduce regular accounting audits to mitigate homeowners' financial risks.
+However, many HOAs introduce regular accounting audits to mitigate homeowners' financial risks.
 In the framework of such an inspection, an independent third-party CPA (Certified Public Accountant) conducts a comprehensive analysis of an association's financial records and accounting procedures, to determine whether they are accurate, legitimate and compliant with Generally Accepted Accounting Principles (GAAP) or other reporting frameworks.
 Upon completion of the planned auditing procedures, a CPA issues an official report that states an opinion regarding the organization's financial health.

-Audit obligations

-In the US, auditing requirements vary from state to state, as well as from HOA to HOA.
-Some associations are obliged to audit their financial statements on an annual basis or once every few years.
-For others, it is enough to conduct a review, a compilation or an agreed-upon procedures engagement.

-The HOA's budget, size and terms prescribed in covenants and bylaws often act as decisive factors when determining whether an audit is obligatory for a particular board.